drreynolds/smuhpc-workshop/source/session_6.rst

 and RAM transistor count about doubled each year.
 “Moore’s Law” has since been revised to a doubling once every 2 years, with startling accuracy.
-However physical limits, e.g. power consumption, heat emission, and even the size of the atom, are making such advances more difficult, and will eventually halt this expansion.
+However physical limits, e.g. power consumption, heat emission, and even the size of the atom, have currently stopped this expansion on individual processors, with speeds that have leveled off since around 2008.

 .. figure:: figs/Moore_law.png
    :scale: 90 %